ritu777/postgres/postgres/postgres1.md

 PostgreSQL supports the following CRUD operations:

 - **Create:** Inserts a new row into a table.

 - **Read:** Retrieves data from a table.

 - **Update:** Modifies existing data in a table.

 - **Delete:** Removes rows from a table.

 ### SCHEMA
-Schema is a collection of tables and whithout schema we can't define the data types in a table
+Schema is a collection of tables and whithout schema we can't define the data types in a table.